neonvoidx/wowbackup/Interface/AddOns/PetWalker/readme.md

   - A list of character-specific favorite pets (if you have set any).
         - A list of global favorites is not displayed because you can easily get that list by sorting the Pet Journal or Rematch by favorites.

+### New feature since version 1.1.5: Summon same pet as targeted pet

+1. Target a summoned pet of another player.
+2. Enter `/pw t` or `/pw target` or set and use the keybind in the Keybinding section of the client.
+3. If the targeted pet is in your collection, it should be summoned.

+If the target pet is not in your collection, you get a weblink to the pet’s page on warcraftpets.com, or on wowhead.com if it’s not collectible.

 If `/pw` is conflicting with another addon’s command, then use the long form `/petwalker` instead.

+### Keybinds

-Also check the Key Bindings section of your client.
-You’ll find three bindable commands for PetWalker there:
+You’ll find five bindable commands for PetWalker in the Keybindings settings of the client:

 - Toggle automatic summoning of pets (same as `/pw a`)
 - Dismiss current pet and disable auto-summoning (same as `/pw d`)
 - Summon new pet (same as `/pw n`)
+- Cycle through previous pets (same as `/pw p`)

-### New feature since version 1.1.5: Summon same pet as targeted pet
+- Summon same pet as target (same as `/pw t`)

-1. Target a summoned pet of another player.
-2. Enter `/pw t` or `/pw target` or set and use the new keybind in the Keybinding section.
-3. If the targeted pet is in your collection, it should be summoned.

-If the target pet is not in your collection, you get a weblink to the pet’s page on warcraftpets.com, or on wowhead.com if it’s not collectible.

 ---